-If the rocket isn’t your cup of tea, there are other designs such as race car and recycling truck.
+If the rocket isn’t your cup of tea, there are other designs such as race cars and recycling trucks.

-Emotional learning flashcards help toddlers not only understand their feels, but they also help kids understand different social scenarios and help them through those situations.
+Emotional learning flashcards help toddlers not only understand their feelings but also help kids understand different social scenarios and help them through those situations.

 Using these cards with three-year-olds will help them develop in social settings.

 Most toddlers have tantrums because they are frustrated, but they cannot communicate their frustration in a meaningful way.

 These flashcards will help reduce tantrums and encourage communication.

 CONCLUSION: TODDLER ROAD TRIP TOYS